Who are we?

 What insurances do you accept?

 We are contracted with nearly all commercial insurances in our area.
 We do not currently contract with Kaiser Permanente or CareOregon.
-Oregon Health Plan (OHP) patients need to be listed with Willamette Valley Community Health Plan (WVCH) to come to our clinic.
+Oregon Health Plan (OHP) patients need to be listed with Willamette Valley Community Health Plan (WVCH) or OMAP (open card) to come to our clinic.

 What is a medical home?

-Our clinic is certified as Tier 3 Patient Centered Medical Home in Oregon.
+Our clinic is certified as Tier 5 Star Patient Centered Primary Care Home in Oregon.
 What this means to us is we strive to provide a starting point and hub for meeting our patient’s health care needs.
 We do this by coordinating with other health services and community agencies as well as proactively managing our patients health needs.
 Learn more at the National Center for Medical Home Implementation.

 What makes us different from other clinics?

 Our number of practitioners allows us to open extended hours 8 AM - 8 PM on weekdays as well as half day Saturday and Sunday appointments.
 All of our physicians have completed a residency in pediatrics and are all board certified in pediatrics.
 Our nurse practitioners and physician assistants are equally committed to children’s healthcare and have undergone additional training and work closely with our pediatricians to deliver quality healthcare.
 We have full time case managers to support patients with chronic disease support needs.
-We have a full Behavior Health team staffed by clinical psychologists to support behavior challenges to come up for all children.
+We have a full Behavior Health team staffed by clinical psychologists to support behavior challenges.

 To learn more about our clinic approach to our patients visit Family-Centered Health for Children at Patient Centered Primary Care Institute virtual visit.